The 5 Best Turntables Under $500

 Highest Audio Quality

-• Pro-Ject Debut Carbon DC with Ortofon 2M Red Cartridge (Gloss Black)
+• Pro-Ject Debut Carbon DC Turntable with Ortofon 2M Red Cartridge (Piano Black)

 • Highest Audio Quality